Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ### Build and Push Image

-Navigate to `blahblahbal/autotrain.Dockerfile` in the project directory or paste the below into a text file.
+Navigate to `src/autotrain.Dockerfile` in the project directory or paste the below into a text file and save as `autotrain.Dockerfile`.
 The Dockerfile will create an image with GPU support via CUDA API, install several packages including `autotrain-advanced`, and lastly execute the `entrypoint.sh` script at start.
   ```Dockerfile
   FROM nvcr.io/nvidia/rapidsai/rapidsai:23.06-cuda11.8-runtime-ubuntu22.04-py3.10